perfsonar/docs/pscheduler_ref_tests_tools.rst

 ======================
 Each test classified in one of four categories that determines what other tests can be run in parallel:

-    #. **Exclusive** - These are tests that cannot run at the same time as any other exclusive or normal test.
-An example is a *throughput* test.
-If you have very frequent tests in this category then you may have difficulty finding a timeslot for new tests.
+    #. **Exclusive** - An example is a *throughput* task.
+If you have very little whitespace in this category then you may have difficulty finding a timeslot for new tests.
+These test can run in parallel only with background tests.
-    #. **Normal** - These are tests that can run at the same time as other normal and background tests, but cannot run at the same time as exclusive tests.
-An example is a task with a test type of *latency*.
+    #. **Normal** - An example is a task with a test type of *latency*.
-    #. **Background** - These are tests that can be run in parallel with any other test including exclusive, normal and other background tests.
-Example test types include *rtt*, *trace*, *http*, *dns* or *clock*.
-Since these runs do not prevent other runs from executing though, they should not limit your ability to schedule new tests.
+    #. **Background Single-Result** - Background tests that produce single result.
+Example test types include *rtt* and *trace* or *clock*.
+These tests can run in parallel with anything else.
-    #. **Background-multi** - These are tests that can be run in parallel with any other test and produce multiple results that appear as separate runs.
-Example test type is *latencybg* that runs continuously.
+    #. **Background Multi-Result** - Background tests that produce multiple (streaming) results.
+Example test type is *latencybg*.
+It is not uncommon to have this column look almost entirely solid if you have *latencybg* tasks since they run continuously.
+These tests can run in parallel with anything else.
+    #. **Non-Starting** - These are runs that could not find a time-slot.
+A very important note, and common point of confusion, is that the time shown is the earliest possible time in the slot it was trying to schedule.
+This IS NOT the time when the scheduler tried to find a slot, failed and labelled it as a non-start. pScheduler uses a :term:`schedule horizon` so likely attempted to schedule the run 24 hours in advance.
+A large number of runs in this category may be the indication of a busy host where it is difficult for exclusive tasks to find a timeslot.
+    #. **Preempted** - These runs were preempted by another with higher priority.

 You may visualize different types of tests using ``pscheduler plot-schedule`` command.
 See also :ref:`pscheduler_client_schedule-plot_schedule`.